oracle/node-oracledb/doc/api.md

 [`queryStream()`](#querystream) methods use the [Oracle Call Interface statement cache][61] to make re-execution of statements efficient.
-This cache removes the need for the separate 'prepare' or 'parse' method which is sometimes seen in other Oracle APIs: there is no separate method in node-oracledb.
+This cache removes the need for the separate 'prepare' or 'parse' methods which are sometimes seen in other Oracle APIs: there is no separate method in node-oracledb.

 Each non-pooled connection and each session in the connection pool has